kushlku/kushlku.github.io/_includes/projects.md

 publication titled [Unsupervised Multimodal Representation Learning for High Quality Retrieval of Similar Products at E-commerce Scale](https://dl.acm.org/doi/pdf/10.1145/3583780.3615504) as an oral paper.

-### Improve Recall of Product Attribute Extraction Models using Reinforcement Learning, _2022-2023_
+### PAVE: Improve Recall of Product Attribute Extraction Models using Reinforcement Learning, _2022-2023_
 Product attribute extraction models often suffer from low recall when product data has missing or noisy information.
 In this project, we developed a Reinforcement Learning based method to improve recall of any product attribute extraction model by leveraging information from neighbors of the given product.
 We formulated this problem as a first order Markov